 About Sonia Barton

-I trained in the Bowen Technique with the European College of Bowen Studies in 2001, in the UK.
-In 2002 I qualified in NST (Neurostructural Integration Technique).
+After training in the Bowen Technique with the European College of Bowen Studies in 2001, in the UK, I then qualified in 2002 in NST (Neurostructural Integration Technique).
 I ran my own therapy clinic in Oxford, UK for three years offering Bowen Technique (or Bowen Therapy), NST, Massage, Reflexology and Reiki healing, before I emigrated to Australia in 2003.